quattor/configuration-modules-core/docs/components/metaconfig.md

 - daemons ? caf\_service\_action{}

     An nlist with foreach daemon the `CAF::Service` action to take if the file changes.

     Even if multiple `services` are associated to the same daemon, each action for the daemon will be taken at most once.

     If multiple actions are to be taken for the same daemon, all actions will be taken (no attempt to optimize is made).

-- daemon ? string\[\]

-    \[Deprecated in favour of daemons\]

-    List of daemons to restart if the file changes.

-    Even if multiple `services` are associated to the same daemon, the daemon will be restarted at most once.

 - preamble ? string